Skip to content

 • For cancer mortality, the connection with short windows weakened somewhat, with this trend observed only in women.

-• Cardiovascular mortality rates mirrored these results, with the lowest risk at an 11 to 12-hour window and a significantly higher risk at shorter windows, but without a strong overall connection to longer windows.
+• The cardiovascular mortality rate mirrored these results, with the lowest risk at an 11 to 12-hour window and a significantly higher risk with shorter windows, but without a strong overall connection with longer windows.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.